User Manual – Durst

 The following changes have been implemented for the Operation Split Print Item:

-• Extended Features – in this version the Operation has been expanded.
-In addition to the previous option of splitting the Print Item into Single Pages [56], it now also includes the options Page Range, Page Chunks, and Expert Mode [55] for splitting multipage Print Items.
-A more detailed description can be found in the following article Operation «Split Print Item».
+• Extended Features – in this version, the Operation has been expanded beyond the previous capability of splitting the Print Item into Single Pages [56].
+It now also supports splitting by Page Range, Page Chunks, and includes an Expert Mode [55] for advanced splitting of multipage Print Items.
+For a more detailed description, please refer to the article Operation «Split Print Item».

-Figure 24: The Operation Split Print Item with the extended options
+Figure 24: The Operation Split Print Item with the extended Splitting Options

-Please note that the extended features can only be used if your license includes the appropriate permission.
-For more information, please contact your Workflow sales representative.
+Please note that the extended features are only available if your license includes the corresponding permissions.
+For further details, please contact your Workflow Sales Representative.

 Operation «Apply Fixups»

-In Version 1.19.2, the Operation Apply Fixups was newly introduced to give users the ability to apply individual Fixups to Print Items without having to create a full Fixup Chain.
-When using this Operation, please note the following:
+The Operation Apply Fixups was introduced in version 1.19.2 to allow users to apply individual Fixups to Print Items without the need to create an entire Fixup Chain.
+When using this Operation, please take note of the following:

-• Multiple Usage – the Operation can be used multiple times within a Production Configuration.
+• Multiple Usage – the Operation can be added multiple times within a Production Configuration.

 • Not usable – the Operation cannot be used in a Production Configuration after the following Operations – Create Production Job, Create Production Job from Imposition, Create Imposition, and Send to Printer.

-• One or more Fixups – one or more Fixups can be added to the Operation and arranged in the desired sequence – this is done by rearranging the numbers [58].
-The same Fixup can also be used multiple times.
+• One or more Fixups – you can add one or more Fixups to this Operation.
+The order in which the Fixups are executed can be adjusted using the sequence numbers [58].
+The same Fixup can also be used multiple times, if needed.

-• Parameterizing the Fixup – the values to be used when executing a Fixup can only be defined via a template selection.
-Save the desired parameters in the respective Fixups as a template and select this template from the dropdown menu [57].
+• Parameterizing Fixups – Parameters for Fixups must be defined via template selection.
+Save the desired parameters in the respective Fixups as a template and select that template from the dropdown menu [57].

 Figure 25: The Operation Apply Fixups

-Please note that access to the Operation Apply Fixups as well as all Fixups is only granted if the corresponding permission is included in your license.
-For more information, please contact your Workflow sales representative.
-Alternatively, you have the opportunity to try out the feature free of charge until the end of June 2025.
+Please note that access to the Operation Apply Fixups, as well as all available Fixups, is only granted if your license includes the corresponding permissi.
+For more information, please contact your Workflow Sales Representative.
+Alternatively, you have the opportunity to test this feature free of charge until the end of June 2025.

 Edit Print Items during Upload

-Use the Operation Apply Fixups within Quick Print and Hotfolder to automatically process print data as it is uploaded into the Workflow.
-This feature allows you to add Bleed to Print Items, rotate them, set a Dieline on the TrimBox, or generate a white channel for the Print Item.
-With its wide range of applications, this feature quickly becomes an indispensable part of your production process.
+Leverage the Operation Apply Fixups within Quick Print and Hotfolder Workflows to automatically process print data as it is uploaded into the Workflow.
+This functionality enables you to apply actions such as Adding Bleed to Print Items, rotating them, defining a Dieline on the TrimBox, or generating a white channel for the Print Item.
+With its broad range of use cases, this feature quickly becomes an essential component of a streamlined and efficient production process.

 Operation «Update Print Item details»